straightway/koinutils/README.md

 # koinutils
-Utlitities for the Koin dependency injection framework
+Utlitities for the Koin dependency injection framework in kotlin.

-Allows building local contexts and instantiating classes using these local contexts.
+This library allows building local contexts and instantiating classes using these local contexts (instead of a global context established with `startKoin`).
 These classes may access Koin beans, factories and properies if they implement the `KoinModuleComponent` interface (preferably by the instance returned by `KoinModuleComponent()`).

 Example: